-If a magistrate judge issues a Report and Recommendation in your case and you disagree with the recommendation, Local Rule 72.1(C) provides that you have 14 days to file objections.
-Your objections will be reviewed by the district judge assigned to the case.
-Your objections to the Report and Recommendation must be specific and relate to the magistrate judge's proposed findings and recommendations; new arguments are not permitted at this stage.
-Upon receiving your objections, the district judge assigned to the case will review the record and make a decision.
+If a magistrate judge issues a Report and Recommendation in your case and you disagree with the recommendation, Local Rule 72.1 section VIII(C) provides that you have 14 days to file an objection.
+Your objection will be reviewed by the district judge assigned to the case.
+Your objection to the Report and Recommendation must be specific and relate to the magistrate judge's proposed findings and recommendations; new arguments are not permitted at this stage.
+Upon receiving your objection, the district judge assigned to the case will review the record and make a decision.

-Report and Recommendations are only filed in cases in which the parties have not consented to the jurisdiction of the magistrate.
+Report and Recommendation are only filed in cases in which the parties have not consented to the jurisdiction of the Magistrate Judge.

-CHAPTER SIX: JUDGMENT AND APPEAL

-What do I need to do to file an appeal?
+CHAPTER SIX: JUDGMENT AND APPEAL What do I need to do to file an appeal?

 Judgment will be entered after your case has become final.
-You will receive a copy of the judgment after it is entered, along with instructions on how to pursue an appeal with the United States Court of Appeals for the Eighth Circuit.
+You will receive a copy of the judgment after it is entered, along with instructions on how to pursue an appeal with the United States Circuit Court for the Eighth Circuit.
 An appeal may only be made after judgment has been entered in your case.
 The time for filing an appeal starts from the date that the judgment is entered on the docket.